tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/监控与告警/创建告警_intl_en.md

 ## Overview
-You can set threshold alarms to monitor CVM performance, and also event alarms to watch the status of CVM instances and the underlying platform infrastructure.
-When an exception occurs, you will promptly receive notifications via WeChat, email, SMS, phone, etc..
+You can set threshold-triggered alarm policies to monitor CVM performance, and also event-triggered alarm polices to watch the status of CVM instances and the underlying platform infrastructure.
+When an exception occurs, you will receive notifications via the specified methods (email, SMS or phone call).
 A proper alarm policy will help improve the robustness and reliability of your applications.
-This document describes how to create an alarm policy.
-For more information, see [Creating Alarm Policy](https://intl.cloud.tencent.com/document/product/248/38916).
+You can also see [Creating Alarm Policy](https://intl.cloud.tencent.com/document/product/248/38916).

 ## Directions
-1. Log in to the [Cloud Monitor console] and select **Alarm Configuration** > [**Alarm Policy**](https://console.cloud.tencent.com/monitor/alarm2/policy) on the left sidebar.
+1. Log in to the Cloud Monitor console and click **Alarm Configuration** > [Alarm Policy](https://console.cloud.tencent.com/monitor/alarm2/policy) on the left sidebar.
 2. On the **Alarm Policy** page, click **Create**.
 3. In the pop-up window, configure basic information, alarm policy, and notification template as instructed below.
 <table>